-This full-day, in-person course offers professional learning on two key focus areas in Languages education: Extensive Processing Instruction (EPI) and the use of analytic and generative AI.
-Participants will learn how to create a syllabus-aligned unit of work using the MARSEARS framework, develop prompt-writing skills for use with analytic AI, and explore a curated range of ICT and generative AI tools to support the planning process.
+This full-day, in-person course offers professional learning on two current hot topics in Languages education: Extensive Processing Instruction (EPI), and the use of generative AI to create resources.
+Participants will learn how to design a syllabus-aligned unit using the MARSEARS framework, developing AI-generated resources along the way.

 Who is this course for?

-Languages teachers of all stages who are either familiar with Gianfranco Conti’s EPI approach or interested in integrating AI and ICT into their programming.
+Languages teachers of all stages who are interested in the practical application of Gianfranco Conti’s EPI approach

 This NESA-accredited course introduces a practical model for school-based assessment in the HSC Continuers language courses.
 Participants will explore how to develop and assess key language skills through explicit instruction and flipped learning strategies.
 The course also examines how to promote deep learning by reducing cognitive load and increasing student agency in the learning process.
 Additionally, teachers will learn how to harness AI tools to create tailored assessment materials and support differentiated learning.